Central Oregon Winter Adventures

 Backcountry Skiing

 Superb and among the most accessible in the country, backcountry skiing is just minutes north and northwest of the Mt.
 Bachelor Ski Area.
-A slightly longer haul is required to get into some virginal backcountry runs in the Newberry National Volcanic Monument, the Three Sisters volcanic peaks from nearby Sisters and Pine Mountain east of Bend.
+A slightly longer haul is required to get into some untouched backcountry runs in the Newberry National Volcanic Monument, and the Three Sisters volcanic peaks from nearby Sisters and Pine Mountain east of Bend.

 Snowmobiling

 Thanks to the efforts of regional snowmobiling clubs, there are literally hundreds of miles of groomed and well-marked trails to “sled” throughout Central Oregon.
 Popular take-off spots include the snowmobile parking and shelter area at Wanoga Sno-Park on Century Drive near Bend, Edison Butte on the road between Mt.
-Bachelor and Sunriver, the Newberry National Volcanic Monument at La Pine and nearby Hoodoo Ski Area outside of Sisters.
+Bachelor and Sunriver, the Newberry National Volcanic Monument in La Pine and nearby Hoodoo Ski Area outside of Sisters.
 Another local favorite is to head from Dutchman Flat along Century Drive and out to Elk Lake Resort.
 Don’t have your own sled?
 You can rent one for a couple of hours or the whole day from Central Oregon Adventures – they set up shop at Wanoga all winter long.

 Snowshoeing